-Hydrogen $(H_2)$ is a gas widely used in a number of industrial applications.
-For example, in the electronics industry it is used to manufacture highly advanced devices like microprocessors, light-emitting diodes (LEDs), and solar cells.
-Hydrogen usage will be expanding as it is a primary component in fuel cell technology and is used to store the excess energy generated by renewable sources such as solar and wind.
-In these applications the degree of H2 purity is crucial and advanced purification systems guarantee the purity.
-This article will review the types of purification technologies that are currently available to generate high-purity $H{2}$ , starting from an already clean source that is at least 99.9% pure.
-Other technologies also widely used in gas purification, like pressure swing adsorption (PSA) and polymeric membrane separation, which are more suitable to handle a lower degree of H2 purity will not be discussed.
+Hydrogen $(H_2)$ is a gas widely used in several industrial applications.
+Hydrogen usage will be expanding as it is the main fuel for fuel cell technology and is used to store the excess energy generated by renewable sources such as solar and wind.
+In these applications the degree of H2 purity is crucial and advanced purification systems are typically used to guarantee the purity.
+This article will review the types of purification technologies that are currently available to generate high-purity H2, starting from an already clean source that is at least 99.9% pure.
+Other technologies also widely used in gas purification, like pressure swing adsorption (PSA) and polymeric membrane separation, that are more suitable to handle a lower degree of H2 purity will not be discussed.
 This article will review the advantages and disadvantages of adsorbers, getters, cryogenic, and palladium (Pd) purification technologies with guidelines on how to select the most appropriate technology depending on the application and the experimental conditions.